lamhq/tech-notes/pages/devops/aws/7-security/6-identity-management/1-iam.md

 You can attach and detach roles to running EC2 instances without stopping or terminating them.

 Roles are ideal for granting temporary access to services or resources rather than long-term access.

+## IAM Federation

+You can combine your existing user account with AWS.

+For example, when you log on to your PC (usually using Microsoft Active Directory), you can use the same credentials to log in to AWS if you set up federation.

+To do that, you use **Identity Federation**, which uses the SAML standard (essentially Active Directory)